 - Buzz Your Head: Not unlike sanding a table, you have to start with coarse grit and work down to fine or you’ll wear out your tools before you get the job done.
 Unless you shave every couple days while your growth is still very short (less than 1/8”), you’ll need to use some hair clippers (without a guard) to mow down the overgrowth first.
 Otherwise, you’ll spend most of your time trying to rinse hair out of your razor instead of removing it from your head.

-- Start With Heat: Whether you shower first (best), douse your head with hot water from the sink (good) or employ a whole hot towel regimen (effective but a tad bit pretentious), it is essential that you start with heat to relax your hair follicles and prepare your scalp.
+- Start With Heat: Whether you shower first (best), douse your head with hot water from the sink (acceptable) or employ a whole hot towel regimen (effective but a tad bit pretentious), it is essential that you start with heat to relax your hair follicles and prepare your scalp.
 Otherwise you’ll be swimming upstream for the whole rest of the process.

 - Use Warm Soap/Cream: This isn’t just because it feels nice.
 Cold shaving cream can shock your scalp causing pores to close up and hair follicles to become rigid.
 Using a shave brush that has soaked in hot water for a few minutes ensures that you’re not giving your head a cold shower just before a big date.